ImperialCollegeLondon/DirectSearch.jl/docs/src/man/usage.md

 SetGranularity(p, i, 0.1)
 ```

-The same operation can be applied to all variables with `SetGranularities` (example for N=3):
+The same operation can be applied to all variables with `SetGranularities` (example for a problem with 3 variables):
 ```julia
 SetGranularities(p, [1.0, 0.1, 0.01])
 ```